-- C. When overtime work is conducted at night - [i] When an employer has a worker work at night exceeding the extension limits (see "Chapter 7: I. Overtime Work and Work on Days Off"), the employer must make efforts to pay premium wages at a rate of 25% or more.
+C. When overtime work is conducted at night

+[i] When an employer has a worker work at night exceeding the extension limits, the employer must specify premium wage rates for such work and is required to make efforts to set such premium wage rates at a rate of 25% or more in an agreement under Article 36.
 If any special premium wage rate is specified for overtime work in excess of the extension limits (for example, 30%), the employer must pay premium wages at a rate of 55% or more.

-Overtime work (30%) + Work at night $(25\% \text{ or more}) \rightarrow 55\%$ or more
+Overtime work (30%) + Work at night (25% or more) $\rightarrow$ 55% or more

-[ii] In the case of a large company, when overtime work exceeding 60 hours per month extended to late at night, premium wages at a rate of 75% or more need to be paid.
-Overtime work (50%) + Work at night (25% or more) → 75% or more
+[ii] When overtime work exceeding 60 hours per month extended to late at night, premium wages at a rate of 75% or more need to be paid.

+Overtime work (50%) + Work at night (25% or more) $\rightarrow$ 75% or more